pyControl/docs/docs/user-guide/troubleshooting.md

 ### Board does not show up in GUI.

-If no boards that you connect to the computer show up in the GUI, but do show up in the windows device manager, the problem may be caused by the operating system langauge being set to something other than English.
-This changes how pyboards are named in the list of available serial devices returned by Python's `serial.tools.list_ports` function which is used in *GUI_main.py* to identify which boards are available to connect to.
-We currently do not have a good cross language fix for this, so your options are to either to change the os language to English or modify the line in *GUI_main.py* which uses `list_ports` to identify the available pyboards.
+If no pyboards that you connect to the computer show up in the GUI's board select dropdown menu, the problem may be caused by the computers operating system langauge being set to something other than English.
+This changes the name that pyboards are given in the computers list of connected serial devices, which is used by the GUI to identify connected boards.
+There are two possible ways to fix this problem:

+- Use the Micropython USB drivers rather than the generic windows USB serial device drivers.
+This should ensure that pyboards are listed by the computers operating system as *Pyboard* irrespective of the operating system language.
+Information on how to install the Micropython USB drivers is provided below in section *How to install the Micropython USB drivers*.
+#
+- Alternatively, change the computers operating system language to English.

 ### Can't connect to acquisition board.